VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 sure what concrete class is being injected at a particular point without examing the container's initialization closely.
-In the journey code, **IProcess** marks classes representing long-running business processes (also known as Sagas) responsible for coordinating business logic between different Aggregates.
+In the journey code, **IProcess** marks classes representing long-running business processes (also known as Sagas or Process Managers) responsible for coordinating business logic between different Aggregates.
 In order to maintain the integrity, idempotency, and transactionality of the system's data and state, Processes leave the actual publishing of their issued commands to the individual persistence repository's implementation.
 Since IoC and DI containers hide these types of details from consumers, it and other properties of the system create a bit of difficulty when it comes to answering seemingly trivial questions such as: